yuvraajsj18/Operating-Systems/notes/processes/processes.md

       A new process is initially put in the ready queue.
 It waits there until it is selected for execution, or is **dispatched**.
 Once the process is allocated the CPU and is executing, one of the several events could occur:

-      - The process could issue an I/O request and the be placed in an I/O queue.
+      - The process could issue an I/O request and then be placed in an I/O queue.
       - The process could create a new subprocess and wait for the subprocess's termination.
       - The process could be removed forcibly from the CPU as a result of an interrupt, and be put back in the ready queue.
       - On termination, the process is removed from all queues and PCB and resources are deallocated.